 sudo firewall-cmd --reload

-If you forget the exact forwarding specification, list current forwards first with firewall-cmd --list-forward-ports and copy the complete rule.
+If you forget the exact forwarding specification, list current forwards first with sudo firewall-cmd --list-forward-ports and copy the complete rule.

 Manage Runtime and Permanent Configuration